Cognitive Biases & Logical Fallacies

 What it is:

-The illusory truth effect is the tendency to judge repeated statements as more true simply because they are familiar.
+The illusory truth effect is the tendency to judge repeated statements as true simply because they have been repeated.
 Repetition increases perceived accuracy, even when the claim is false and even when people have reasons to know better.

 How it is used / how it shows up: